 However, the truth is, is that the birthing team don’t really care either way – they’re more focused on getting your baby out safely rather than whether you had a Brazilian a few days before.

-A study published in the Journal of Hospital Infection in 2015, concluded that significantly fewer infections occur with going natural than with shaving.
+A study published in the Journal of Hospital Infection, concluded that significantly fewer infections occur with going natural than with shaving.

 So there you have it!
 One less thing to worry about before birth.